crashappsec/chalk/src/docs/guide-user-guide.md

 well, as long as there is a `HASH` field).

 Alternately, you can do digital signing.
-Currently, our implementation of signing is experimental, and requires GPG be installed where it is running.
-We do not yet recommend using it until we finalize the feature.
+Currently, our implementation of signing is experimental, and do not yet recommend using it until we finalize the feature.

 Of course, since container images do not have an easily calculable `HASH` and no current normalization function defined, it's not yet